alanpich/tvImagePlus/docs/index.md

 # Image+

-Image+ is an advanced image custom template variable type for MODx Revolution.
-The dimensions for the uploaded image can (optionally) be configured to constrain a minimal width and/or height.
-The image crop could be forced to remain at a pre-set ratio.
-A graphical tool could be used to crop the image to the required dimensions/proportions.
+Image+ is an advanced image template for MODx Revolution.
+The dimensions for the uploaded image can be configured (optionally) to restrict a minimum width and/or height.
+Image cropping can be forced to stay within a preset ratio.
+A graphical tool can be used to resize the image to the desired dimensions/proportions.

 ### Requirements